 - Provides poor habitat for estuarine organisms.
 Many of the plants and animals that inhabit the Indian River Lagoon avoid muck sediments, thereby reducing ecosystem quality and recreational prospects.

 This historic project was possible through the St. Johns River Water Management District’s partnership with the Florida Department of Environmental Protection (DEP), Florida Inland Navigation District (FIND), Brevard County and the city of Melbourne.
-When the project wraps up in 2019, approximately 632,000 cubic yards of muck will have been removed from the main stem of the 3.9-mile-long Eau Gallie River, as well as the southern branch of the river known as Elbow Creek.
+More than 600,000 cubic yards of muck was removed from the main stem of the 3.9-mile-long Eau Gallie River, as well as the southern branch of the river known as Elbow Creek.

 The restoration is a win for many stakeholders, particularly residents who live on the Eau Gallie River who formed a group called the Eau Gallie River Environment is Threatened (EGRET).
-EGRET is a coalition of concerned Melbourne residents who have actively pursued local, state and federal support for the responsible stewardship of the Eau Gallie River.
+EGRET is a coalition of concerned Melbourne residents who pursued local, state and federal support for the responsible stewardship of the Eau Gallie River.

-Funding partners include DEP, which is providing $20 million approved by the Florida Legislature in 2014 and 2015; FIND, which contributed $3.9 million toward project design, permitting and construction of a Dredge Material Management Area (DMMA); and the city of Melbourne, which contributed $50,000 for the initial feasibility study.
+Funding partners included DEP, which provided $20 million approved by the Florida Legislature in 2014 and 2015; FIND, which contributed $3.9 million toward project design, permitting and construction of a Dredge Material Management Area (DMMA); and the city of Melbourne, which contributed $50,000 for the initial feasibility study.

-Brevard County is providing the DMMA property, as well as a site to permanently place the dredged material.
+Brevard County provided the DMMA property, as well as a site to permanently place the dredged material.